Foucault's Pendulum: Plot

 As time passes, the three become increasingly obsessed with The Plan and wonder if it could be true.
+Casaubon talks to Lia, who now has a child with him, and shows her the note that the entire Plan is based upon to qualify their efforts.
+She analyzes it for a day and a night and reconstructs it - the note was encoded using a modern cipher, not an ancient one, and the note itself is actually a laundry list for a merchant.
+Casaubon, still invested in the Plan, suggests they elevated the note to the level of poetry, and Lia responds that they've created an all-encompassing lie that will fool many of the people it is meant for, calling it "hair oil" and a bad joke she doesn't like.

 Diotallevi is diagnosed with cancer and attributes it to divine retribution for his role in The Plan.
-Belbo, overcome by jealousy over Lorenza, discusses The Plan with Agliè and claims to be in possession of a Templar map of the telluric currents; Agliè demands to see it and is refused.
-Agliè, Garamond, Ardenti, and many of the manuscript authors convince themselves they are the Tres, and that Agliè is their leader; the latter then forces Belbo to accompany him to Paris.
-Casaubon visits Belbo's apartment and reads his personal files, then goes to Paris and Foucault's Pendulum to see Agliè and his associates.
+Belbo, overcome by jealousy over Lorenza, discusses The Plan with Agliè and claims to be in possession of the existence of a Templar map revealing the location of a "valve" that controls the telluric currents.
+Agliè demands to see it and is refused; Belbo "confesses" to burning the information but retaining the memory of it.
+Agliè, Garamond, Ardenti, and many of the manuscript authors convince themselves they are the Tres, and that Agliè is their leader; the latter then forces Belbo to accompany him to Paris using blackmail and kidnapping.
+Casaubon visits Belbo's apartment and reads his personal files, then goes to Paris and Foucault's Pendulum to rescue Belbo from Agliè and his associates.

 In the present, a group led by Agliè gathers around the pendulum for an arcane ritual.
 Casaubon sees several ectoplasmic forms appear, one of which claims to be the real Comte de Saint-Germain and denounces Agliè in front of his followers.
-Belbo is questioned but refuses to reveal what he knows, inciting a riot during which he is hanged from Foucault's Pendulum.
+Belbo is questioned but refuses to reveal what he knows, inciting a riot during which he is hanged from the cable of Foucault's Pendulum.
 Casaubon escapes the museum and flees to the countryside villa where Belbo grew up, soon learning that Diotallevi succumbed to his cancer at midnight on St. John's Eve, coincidentally the same time Belbo died.

-Casaubon meditates on events and resigns to being captured by the Tres, where he plans to follow Belbo's lead and tell them nothing.
+Casaubon meditates on events and resigns to being captured by the Tres, where he plans to follow Belbo's lead and tell them nothing - even expecting that his death at their hands will convince them that the Plan is real.
 While waiting in the villa, Casaubon finds an old manuscript by Belbo that relates a mystical experience he had when he was twelve, in which he perceived ultimate meaning beyond signs and semiotics.
 He realizes that much of Belbo's behavior, and possibly his creation of the Plan and even his death, was inspired by Belbo's desire to recapture that lost meaning.
 (Note: The mystical experience involved playing the trumpet.
 In 2008, Eco told an interviewer that he plays the trumpet every day, to recapture the feelings of his lost childhood.)